networkop/tkng/content/services/clusterIP/dataplane/IPVS.md

 {{< / highlight >}}

 {{% notice info %}}
-It should be noted that, similar to the iptables mode, all of the above lookups are only performed for the first packet of the session and all subsequent packets follow a much shorter path in conntrack subsystem.
+It should be noted that, similar to the iptables mode, all of the above lookups are only performed for the first packet of the session and all subsequent packets follow a much shorter path in the conntrack subsystem.
 {{% /notice %}}